JTarball/hyroxwebsite/site/content/post/what-is-compromised-running.md

 ---
 Coined supposedly by The Running Public's Brakken Kraker,

-It esentially means doing running before and after doing something else, this could be sterngth based, bodyweight, anything that is a different discipline.
+It essentially means doing running before and after doing something else, this could be strength based, bodyweight, anything that is a different discipline really.

-Running after doing "something else" is a different feeling quite often you can't run at the same intensity if you hadn't done the "something else".
-Your legs could be very tired or your heart rate could have jumped.
+Running after doing "something else" is a different feeling, quite often you can't run at the same intensity.
+Your legs could be very tired from the "something else" or your heart rate could have jumped in a stressful zone.

-For those that have even "hit the wall" during a marathon, it's very hard to run as you were before.
+For those that have even "hit the wall" during a marathon, it's very hard to run as you were before .. you need to be aware of that 'feeling' in order to know you can mentally get through it and be physically prepared.
+Few people can run a marathon off the cuff without training without some serious suffering!

 ## Why is it so important for Hyrox?

-You need to be able to run after
+You need to be able to run after sleds.
+You are only on the second & third station and you can't afford to destroy your race.

 When you push the sled, your heart rate will spike and overtime your legs will build lactic.